silah/caper/README.md

 ### Notifications
 - **Webhooks** — send a configurable HTTP GET or POST to any endpoint on test success or failure; self-signed certificates accepted

+### AI Test Generation
+- **Quick generation** — describe a test in plain English and an LLM generates the step sequence in a single call; supports `{{VARIABLE_NAME}}` substitution in prompts
+- **Smart generation (agentic)** — opens a real headless browser, decomposes the prompt into sub-goals, then iterates: take accessibility snapshot → ask LLM for the next action → execute → repeat; the LLM only uses selector values it can actually see in the DOM, eliminating hallucinated text
+- **Cookie consent handling** — the agent automatically detects and dismisses cookie/GDPR banners in any language before proceeding with each goal
+- **Describe existing test** — send any test's steps to the LLM and receive a plain-English summary of what it does
+- **Bring your own LLM** — configure any provider supported by [LiteLLM](https://github.com/BerriAI/litellm): OpenAI, Anthropic, Google Gemini, Groq, Ollama (local), and more; API key and model are stored as reserved team variables (`CAPER_AI_*`)
+- **Live model picker** — the Variables page fetches available models directly from each provider's API so you always see a current list

 ### Teams
 - **Multi-user teams** — register and create or join a team; all tests, executions, and variables are scoped to a team
 - **Shared variables** — team-level key/value store for secrets and environment config